Managed IT Services Barrie

 How much does managed IT cost in Barrie?

 Yes.
-Barrie engagements routinely include PHIPA access reviews and EMR documentation for RVH-adjacent specialty clinics, OSFI E-21 operational-resilience artifacts for TD-/BMO-/RBC-/Scotia-affiliated financial-services firms, and CMMC-adjacent readiness packages for CFB-Borden-corridor specialty fabricators carrying DND subcontracts.
-CISSP signature on every framework deliverable.
+Barrie engagements routinely include PHIPA access reviews and EMR documentation for RVH-referral specialty clinics, and FSRA / CIRO IT-controls evidence packs for Simcoe County mortgage brokerages, insurance MGAs, and wealth advisors.
+A CISSP signs every framework deliverable.

 What is included in the base managed IT bundle?

-24/7 NOC monitoring, scheduled patching, M365 administration, endpoint detection and response (SentinelOne or Huntress), Conditional Access policy management, immutable backup with restore drills, named account lead, monthly board-readable health report, written SLA, on-site dispatch up Highway 400, and remote help desk during business hours.
-Standard and Premium tiers add CISSP-signed framework evidence and quarterly vCIO review.
+24/7 monitoring, scheduled patching, Microsoft 365 administration with MFA and conditional access, SentinelOne endpoint detection and Huntress managed detection and response, immutable backup with restore drills, a named account lead, a monthly board-readable health report, a written SLA, on-site dispatch up Highway 400, and remote help desk.
+Managed-security and co-managed overlays add CISSP-signed framework evidence and quarterly vCIO review.

 What Barrie service area does the engagement cover?

-All of Simcoe County: downtown Barrie (Dunlop, Bayfield, Collier), the Royal Victoria Regional Health Centre belt on Georgian Drive, the Georgian College Peter B. Moore Advanced Technology Centre on Duckworth, the south-Barrie / Innisfil industrial belt along Mapleview and Big Bay Point Road, the Highway 90 / CFB Borden corridor through Angus and Alcona, and the Kempenfelt Bay tourism / hospitality strip.
+All of Simcoe County: downtown Barrie along Dunlop, Bayfield, and Collier; the Royal Victoria Regional Health Centre belt on Georgian Drive; the Georgian College north-end campus ecosystem; the south-Barrie and Innisfil industrial belt along Mapleview and Highway 400; and the Kempenfelt Bay / Lake Simcoe waterfront.

 Can Fusion act as our outsourced IT department in Barrie?

 Yes.
-Barrie operators between 15 and 75 users run Fusion as the complete outsourced IT department under the Standard or Premium tier.
-For operators with internal IT, we run co-managed with a clear RACI on who owns help desk vs. security vs. framework evidence.
-Either model includes the named account lead, the quarterly vCIO, and the monthly board report.
+Barrie operators run Fusion as a complete outsourced IT department under the fully managed model.
+For operators with internal IT, we run co-managed with a clear RACI on who owns help desk versus security versus framework evidence.
+Either model includes a named account lead, quarterly vCIO, and a monthly board report.

 What is the difference between managed IT and IT support?

 IT support Barrie covers reactive ticket-based help desk and on-site dispatch — the day-to-day rhythm of password resets, device issues, and printer problems.
-Managed IT (this page) covers the full proactive program: 24/7 monitoring, patching, security program, framework evidence, vCIO, quarterly reviews, written SLA.
+Managed IT, on this page, covers the full proactive program: 24/7 monitoring, patching, the security program, framework evidence, vCIO, quarterly reviews, and a written SLA.